 - A "Round Robin" is a good activity for a group of students or siblings to practice narrative or imaginative story writing.
 Teach them that even though they may have fun with a topic, they must always remain gracious.
 Stories may be humorous but not crude, realistic but not graphic. - "Round Robin" ideas may come from Story Starters or the "Writing Well."
 Sometimes students like to come up with their own topics. - As a rule, each student should begin with a different topic.
 Set the timer for two minutes and let them write.
 When the bell rings, pencils must be set down (they may finish the word but not the sentence).
 Students then pass their papers to the person on the left.
 The timer is set and they each add to the new story.
-They will continue exchanging papers every two minutes for as many rounds as you decide (four to six works well).
+They continue exchanging papers every two minutes for as many rounds as you decide (four to six works well).
 Before they begin writing during the last round, inform them that they must now write a conclusion. - Instruct students to write neatly and legibly, since others must read their work.
 If younger and older students are writing together, you may need to have everyone print rather than use cursive.

-□ The "Writing Well"
+☐ The "Writing Well"

 - WriteShop repeatedly emphasizes the need for adequate brainstorming as a routine part of the writing process.
-When students have a deep "well" of words and ideas from which to draw, their compositions becomes more vivid and concrete. - The "Writing Well" is designed to stimulate vocabulary, ideas, and impressions on a particular topic.
+When students have a deep "well" of words and ideas from which to draw, their compositions become more vivid and concrete. - The "Writing Well" is designed to stimulate vocabulary, ideas, and impressions on a particular topic.
 It makes a good pre-writing activity.
 Results could be used as a resource or idea bank when writing future compositions. - Your students may have trouble writing for five full minutes at first.
 Perhaps you could set the timer for three minutes, then increase it to four, and finally to five over the course of several weeks. - If they brainstorm very generally about a topic, you might suggest that next time they narrow their topic even further.
-For example, if they write on the topic of "animals," they will probably include a list of many kinds of animals.
-Next time, have them select one of those animals ("dogs," "monkeys") and make a "Writing Well" for that subtopic. - If you find that students repeatedly make lists of words only, challenge them to begin writing descriptive phrases.
-Sometimes these will be factual and sometimes experiential (Red: "valentines from my family," "embers glowing in the fireplace," "fire engines," "the crimson sunset on our vacation in Hawaii") (Grandma: "baking chocolate cookies together," "lives in an apartment in Arizona," "smells sweet like lavender," "takes a ceramics class in her clubhouse").
+For example, if they write on the topic of animals, they will probably include a list of many kinds of animals.
+Next time, have them select one of those animals (dogs, monkeys) and make a "Writing Well" for that subtopic. - If you find that students repeatedly make lists of words only, challenge them to begin writing descriptive phrases.
+Sometimes these will be factual and sometimes experiential